DmitrySoshnikov/hdl-js/README.md

 ### Composite gates

 The _composite gates_ are created from other, more primitive, gates.
-By connecting inputs and outputs of the internal implementation chips, it is possible to build an _abstraction_ in a view of a resulting composition, which encapsulates inside details of smaller sub-parts.
+By connecting inputs and outputs of the internal chips, it is possible to build an _abstraction_ in a view of a resulting component, which encapsulates inside details of smaller sub-parts.

 Although it is possible to create a composite gate manually using `CompositeGate` class from `emulator`, usually they are created via HDL.